By Marta Koblanska, February 9, 2026, 12:00 Poland’s time, photo: sunflowers, thanks to Pixabay

 Behind the wall.
 Why sex does not matter

-When your body is starving relief.
+When your body is starving relieve.
 Pain treatment at the edge of life

 Why are we happy when learn with positive outcomes?
 Dopamine which opens our minds just like it.